Payal Salsburg Moderated MCLE 11th Annual Appellate Practice Conference Panel of Judges

 Laredo, Smith & Kane’s Payal Salsburg Inducted into Massachusetts Lawyers Weekly’s 2025 Top Women of Law: Circle of Excellence

 Laredo, Smith & Kane announces that Partner Payal Salsburg will be inducted into the 2025 Top Women of Law: Circle of Excellence by Massachusetts Lawyers Weekly.
-Salsburg, a 2020 Top Women of Law honoree, is one of only five attorneys named to this year’s Circle of Excellence, which recognizes past awardees whose continuing achievements merit additional tribute.
+Salsburg, a 2020 Top Women of Law honoree, is one of only six attorneys named to this year’s Circle of Excellence, which recognizes past awardees whose continuing achievements merit additional tribute.
 The annual Top Women of Law celebrates the achievements of exceptional women lawyers who are pioneers, educators, trailblazers, and role models.
 Salsburg and fellow honorees will be recognized at the awards ceremony on November 18 at the Hynes Convention Center in Boston.
 The full list of honorees can be found here.

 Salsburg is a member of the firm’s management team.
 As a business and litigation attorney, she focuses her practice in the areas of business litigation, corporate advice and counsel, and white-collar criminal defense.
 She represents corporations, small businesses, and individuals in contract and business disputes, False Claims Act matters, State Ethics Commission inquiries, and government and internal investigations.
 Salsburg also advises closely held businesses on corporate and employment matters.
 Prior to joining Laredo, Smith & Kane, Salsburg was a litigator at a large international law firm, in its Florida and Boston offices.
 She is a sought-after speaker on many topics, including commercial litigation, ethics, and lawyer well-being.
 Salsburg is recognized for her deep commitment to volunteerism in the community.
 Her pro bono experience includes several successful CORI-sealing petitions, petitions for asylum, an appeal from an inmate on Florida’s death row, litigation, and appeal to assist a not-for-profit foundation, and invoking Hague Convention protection to return a child wrongfully removed to the United States by a parent.
 She was also a bar advocate for criminal matters at the Boston Municipal Court.